Fusion of Visual-Inertial Odometry with LiDAR Relative Localization for Cooperative Guidance of a Micro-Scale Aerial Vehicle: Introduction

-The second task is to use the relative localization data to guide the secondary \ac{UAV} along the desired trajectory $\frames{L}{}{\vec{\chi}}_\mathrm{in}$.
-The aim is to, first, give the primary \ac{UAV} the capability to directly guide the secondary \ac{UAV} to, e.g., inspect a specific place or pass around obstacles.
-Second, to mitigate the effects of \ac{VIO} drift to approach the trajectory tracking precision achievable with the less-drifting primary \ac{UAV} localization.
+The second task is to use the relative localization data to guide the secondary \ac{UAV} along the desired trajectory $\frames{L}{}{\vec{\chi}}_\mathrm{in}$, defined in the \ac{lidar} \ac{SLAM} reference frame $L$.
+The aim is to: 1) give the primary \ac{UAV} the capability to directly guide the secondary \ac{UAV} to, e.g., inspect a specific place or pass around obstacles, 2) mitigate the effects of \ac{VIO} drift to approach the trajectory tracking precision achievable with the less-drifting primary \ac{UAV} localization.

 Depending on the environment, the \ac{lidar} relative localization output $\frames{L}{}{\vec{d}}$ is subject to potential false detections and variable delay due to \ac{lidar} data processing time.
 The communication between the \acp{UAV} is subject to variable delay depending on the network reliability.
 We assume no prior knowledge about the transformation $\frames{V}{L}{\mat{T}}$ or about the initial \ac{UAV} poses.
 The proposed approach tries to minimize the computational and payload requirements on the secondary \ac{UAV} by offloading them onto the primary \ac{UAV}.